Some days it is a pebble and the hill is hardly noticeable.

 That is probably why I spent 43+ years hiding depression from even myself.
 I must be a solid foundation for the family.
 There cannot have any chinks in my armor.
-I must be “evergreen,” always-on, never letting my guard down for a second to let anyone see behind the curtain.
+I must be “evergreen,” always on, never letting my guard down for a second to let anyone see behind the curtain.

 This posture has strained every relationship I have ever had.

 And while I have thousands of friends around the globe, I know little about them and they know less about me.
 Now, this does not mean that I am not sociable, I can spend 30 seconds to three minutes with anyone.
-I can find out about their new baby, a new job, how their parents are doing, what their last vacation was like.
+I can find out about their new baby, a new job, how their parents are doing, and what their last vacation was like.

 And I feel I share quite a bit about what is going on in my life.

-I talk about my vegetable garden, how the tomatoes are doing.
+I talk about my vegetable garden, and how the tomatoes are doing.
 Or I talk about needing to bring the bird feeders in at night, so the bears do not pull them down and eat the seed.
 Sometimes I describe the fox I saw crossing the road on my drive home or the trip we are planning.